jeffkraken/hakcafe/README.md

   - CTF-style challenges that require a found flag for completion.
   - Multiple-choice-style challenges that require selecting an answer from a dropdown menu.
   - Short answer challenges that require typing out a port, user, or file name.
-- `refresh-tiles` button that swaps the current tiles with 9 random tiles
+- `refresh-tiles` button that swaps the current tiles with the next set of unsolved tiles
 - Simple UI with dark mode styling
 - Custom status output area
-- Easily extensible HTML/JS/CSS structure
+- Easily moddable HTML/JS/CSS structure
 - `robots.txt` hinting at restricted files

 ---